operatorequals/chmod-stego/README.md

   --delay DELAY         Set the delay between the chmod's
 ```

+Receiver.py's --help is equivalent, but without the MESSAGE and --delay options.

 ## So what?
 I can't think of any use cases out CTFs!
 Those scripts are intended to be a geeky Bday present.
 If you find any real use on them _please_ let me now!